Seeing Smoke on 195? It’s an Acushnet Brush Fire - NewsBreak

 Seeing Smoke on 195?
 It’s an Acushnet Brush Fire

 ACUSHNET — Drivers on I-195 or Route 240 in Fairhaven early Monday afternoon may have seen thick black smoke as a brush fire raged in Acushnet.
-By 1 p.m. fire crews...wbsm.com
+By 1 p.m. fire crews...fun107.com

 ACUSHNET — Drivers on I-195 or Route 240 in Fairhaven early Monday afternoon may have seen thick black smoke as a brush fire raged in Acushnet.
-By 1 p.m. fire crews...wbsm.com
+By 1 p.m. fire crews...fun107.com

 Comments / 0